LinkedIn Pinpoint #652 Answer — February 11, 2026

 |---|---|---|

-| Fingers | Butterfingers | A clumsy person; also a popular candy bar. |
+| Fingers | Butterfingers | A clumsy person; also a type of candy bar |

-| Milk | Buttermilk | A tangy fermented dairy drink, or residue from butter making. |
+| Milk | Buttermilk | A fermented dairy drink or residue from butter making |

-| Chicken | Butter Chicken | A popular Indian curry dish made with chicken. |
+| Chicken | Butter Chicken | A popular Indian curry dish |

-| Churn | Butter churn | A device used to make butter from cream. |
+| Churn | Butter Churn | A device used to make butter from cream |

 💡 Lessons Learned From Pinpoint 652